Why study this course

 Access to the BGU Library and eportfolio system

 This Apprenticeship will enable you to practice as a qualified Careers Professional.
-You will be able to register as a UK professional with the Careers Development Institute and gain an NVQ level 6 Careers Guidance and Development Diploma as part of your training.
+You will be able to register as a UK professional with the Careers Development Institute and gain a QCF level 6 Diploma in Careers Guidance and Development as part of your training.

 Careers Development Professionals are typically found in education settings, training organisations, Careers and Employment Services and human resource/ learning and development departments in both the private and public sectors.
 The broad purpose of the occupation is to assist individuals before and during career transitions to develop long and short-term career strategies.